ionic-team/ionic-site/_posts/2014-07-29-ionic-creator.markdown

 ### Ready-made templates

 We want to make it easy to build pages based on a common design, so you don't have to start from scratch each time.
-We have a set of quality templates for building login and signup pages, tabbed interfaces, google map pages, and more.
+We have a set of quality templates for building login and signup pages; tabbed interfaces; Google Maps pages; and more.

 <img class="body-image" src="http://ionicframework.com.s3.amazonaws.com/blog/creator/page-templates.png">